rick/omg-what-have-we-built-talk/talk.md

 ---

-### I have spoken elsewhere about the different sizes of intentional change

-### See my ["Long Refactorings"](http://rick.github.io/long-refactorings-talk/) talk for details
+### I have spoken elsewhere about the different sizes of intentional change (see my ["Long Refactorings"](http://rick.github.io/long-refactorings-talk/) talk for details)

 <br/>